 Mr And Mrs Grey

-African grey parrots are sexually dimorphic, which means that there are differences in the outer appearance of males and females.
-These differences are so subtle though that, unless a male and a female are available to be compared with each other directly, it is very difficult to identify a bird’s gender.
+African grey parrots are sexually dimorphic.
+This means that there are differences in the outer appearance of males and females.

-This method cannot be used to establish the sex of young birds as the physical variations between the genders only begin to appear from the age of about 18 months.
+You can’t use this method to establish the sex of young birds.
+That is because physical variations between genders only appear from the age of about 18 months.

-The only reliable way to determine the gender of a captive African grey is either surgically, or by DNA testing.
+Reliable ways to determine the gender of captive birds are through surgical examination, or by DNA testing.

-In their natural habitat, African grey parrots nest in tree cavities, one pair to a tree, frequently taking over holes abandoned by other birds such as woodpeckers.
+In the wild, African greys nest in tree cavities.
+Usually, only one pair occupies a single tree.
+They frequently take over holes abandoned by other birds such as woodpeckers.

-The hen lays between 3 to 5 eggs in total and is fed by the male while she incubates them.
-Both parents feed and care for the chicks after they hatch.
+The hen lays between 3 to 5 eggs.
+She is fed by the male while she incubates the eggs, and both parents feed and care for the chicks after they hatch.

-Although African greys have a few natural enemies in the wild, by far the greatest threat posed to them is by humans.
-Loss of habitat through deforestation, and trapping of birds for the international pet trade has caused their numbers to decline sharply.
+Although greys have a few natural enemies, humans pose the greatest threat to them.
+Deforestation, and the trapping of birds for the international pet trade has caused their numbers to decline sharply.

-Estimates of population sizes vary widely – anything from several hundred thousand birds to more than 10 million, but there is no doubt that their numbers are shrinking.
+Estimates of population sizes in the wild vary widely.
+These range from several hundred thousand birds to more than 10 million.
+However, there is no doubt that their numbers are shrinking.

-It is estimated that in Ghana alone, up to 99% of the total population of African grey parrots may have been decimated.
+It is estimated that in Ghana, the population of African grey parrots has been decimated by as much as 99%.

-The International Union for the Conservation of Nature (IUCN) has classified the African grey parrot as ‘endangered’ (EN), a negative change from the previous ‘vulnerable’ (VU) classification.
+The International Union for the Conservation of Nature (IUCN) has classified the African grey parrot as ‘endangered’ (EN).
+This ia a negative change from the previous ‘vulnerable’ (VU) classification.
 This means that there is a very high risk of extinction in the wild.

-The Convention on the International Trade of Endangered Fauna and Flora (CITES) afforded African grey parrots the highest level of protection by listing them under Appendix I. As a result, the international trade of wild African grey parrots has effectively been banned since 2017.
+The Convention on the International Trade of Endangered Fauna and Flora (CITES) afforded African grey parrots the highest level of protection by listing them under Appendix I. Because of this, the international trade of wild African grey parrots has been banned since 2017.

 African Grey Intelligence – This Birdbrain Is Smart

-For a long time, those who have owned, or have had opportunities to observe African grey parrots over time, have believed that they possess high natural intelligence.
+For a long time, many who have owned, or have observed African greys over time, have believed that they possess high levels of natural intelligence.

-But it was not until Dr. Irene Pepperberg shared with the world the results of her research with an African grey called Alex, that scientific evidence began to emerge that supported such beliefs.
+It was not until Dr. Irene Pepperberg shared the results of her research with an African grey parrot called Alex, that scientific evidence emerged to support such beliefs.

-Dr Pepperberg showed that Alex was able to understand simple verbal instructions and could correctly identify characteristics of various objects according to their number, colour, shape, size and material composition.
+Dr Pepperberg showed that Alex was able to understand simple verbal instructions.
+He could also correctly identify characteristics of various objects according to their number, color, shape, size and material composition.

-Alex died unexpectedly in 2007, but Dr. Pepperberg has managed to replicate these results, and continue her research, with several other African greys as well as other parrot species.
+Alex died unexpectedly in 2007, but Pepperberg has managed to replicate her results with several other African greys. since then.

-African grey parrots are understood to have the cognitive and reasoning abilities of a 3 to 6-year-old human child.
+African grey parrots have the cognitive and reasoning abilities of a 3 year old human child.

 Famous African Grey Parrots

-Probably still the best-known parrot mimic, Einstein achieved fame after appearing on TED in 2006.
-Trained to do so by her keepers (yes, Einstein was a girl) at Knoxville Zoo in Tennessee, USA, Einstein had a repertoire of around 200 words and sounds.
+Einstein is probably the best-known parrot mimic.
+She achieved fame after appearing on TED in 2006.
+She was trained by her keepers at Knoxville Zoo in Tennessee, and had a repertoire of around 200 words and sounds.

 N’kisi has an impressive vocabulary of over 900 words.
-He was supposedly able to recognize Jane Goodall, the celebrated chimpanzee researcher, whom he had never met before and after only having seen her in a photograph.
+He was supposedly able to recognize Jane Goodall, the celebrated chimpanzee researcher, after only having seen her in a photograph.
 Upon their first meeting he asked her “Got a chimp?”

-N’kisi is also said to have telepathic abilities.
+N’kisi is also claimed to have telepathic abilities.

-African grey parrots are intelligent, playful, social animals that demand frequent and stimulating interaction with their owners.
-Without it, they can become bored and depressed, leading to the development of destructive and aggressive behaviors.
+African grey parrots are intelligent, playful and social animals.
+As a result, they demand frequent and stimulating interaction with their owners.
+Without it, they can become bored and depressed.
+This can lead to the development of destructive and aggressive behaviors.

-To stay healthy, they require clean living areas, space that enables them to be physically active, and a diet that is varied and nutritious.
-This means fruit and vegetables daily, in addition to seeds.
+To stay healthy, they require clean living areas and space that allows them to be physically active.
+They also need a diet that is varied and nutritious.
+That means that they need to feed on fruit and vegetables daily, in addition to seeds.